cqerl/cqerl/README.md

 ### At a glance

-CQErl offers a simple Erlang interface to Cassandra using the latest CQL version (v3).
+CQErl offers a simple Erlang interface to Cassandra using the latest CQL version.
 The main features include:

 * Automatic (and configurable) connection pools using [pooler][1]
 * Batched queries